Lexidor/i-have-a-new-signing-key/README.md

 This repository will be removed some time this summer.

 The previous message has been signed with my currently active GPG key.

+This message has been signed with Github's GPG key.
+I will indeed stop signing my commits halfway through February.